 Thank you for your patience while the update proceeds.

 Silver Gelatin Prints are printed in one of two sizes, 8x10 or 11x14 inch prints.
 These images were exposed on film, processed in my darkroom and then printed in the same darkroom by me.
 They are not sent out to a commercial lab.
 Each image is printed on fiber based paper and then processed using archival procedures to ensure the longevity of the print.
 After the toning of the print it is mounted on museum rag board and then signed.
 On the back of each print is a stamp identifying the print title, year of the negative, the print date, and edition number.
 All of the prints at this time are open edition, meaning there is no set number of prints to be completed.
 The prints are mounted on 14x18 inch board for 8x10 prints and 16x20 inch for 11x14 prints.

 Archival Pigment Ink Print

 Archival Pigment Ink Prints are printed on two sizes of paper depending on the size of the final image.
 I use either 8x10 paper for images no larger than approximately 5x7 inches and 11x14 inch paper for images no larger than approximately 8x10.
-This ensure there is room for a boarder on the image allowing for a signature, title, and information blocks detailing the edition, print number and copyright.
+This ensures there is room for a border on the image allowing for a signature, title, and information blocks detailing the edition, print number and copyright.
 All the prints I sell are digitally prepared, fine-tuned and printed by me personally, on my own Epson pigment printer — not by a commercial lab.
 Each image is printed using the latest archival inks and fine art inkjet papers.
-I use either Moab or Red River paper.
-These prints are left unmounted to allow for personal display preferences

 SHIPPING Shipping is charged separately.
 Print orders can take up to a month (if I am traveling) but will usually be delivered in a couple of weeks.